tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/Supplemental/unit-20-install-guide.md

 ### Running the Installer in Windows 10

-* Open de installer file, a new window will pop-up asking to install Ganache.
+* Open de installer file.
+A new window will pop-up asking to install Ganache.

 * Make sure the "Launch when ready" checkbox is selected and click on the "Install" button to continue.